 The overall feel is a park that provides a small journey in itself; a relaxing but unsung green space in the city worth checking out.
 And the expected restoration of the stream through the park (along with adjacent Volunteer Park) should make the experience even better in the future.

 “They could have had one huge park instead of few small ones around this area.”

 3525 Foster Avenue

-We think it’s the best of the three — and while that *could* be because we generally prefer chill hangouts over playing sports, it also has to do with the design of the park.
+We think it’s the best of them — and while that *could* be because our ranking group generally prefers chill hangouts over playing sports, it also has to do with the design of the park.

 It has three distinct sections: a playground for kids around 4-8 with a bunch of slides and mini rock climbing walls, a walking path that goes up an artificial hill to a concrete circle at the top, and a small field area with a number of benches next to another walking trail.
 Each part blends to the other through the use of walkways and gentle slopes.

 The effect is a park that has a whole bunch of people casually using it in different ways.
 It’s definitely the backyard for the apartments that surround it, but it also feels open to the general public.
 And the trees planted two decades ago on the perimeter are starting to mature and create some noise separation from the street.